 Read Less

-Add this copy of Elective Affinities to cart. $14.05, new condition, Sold by Books2anywhere rated 5.0 out of 5 stars, ships from Fairford, GLOUCESTERSHIRE, UNITED KINGDOM, published 2008 by Oxford University Press.
+Add this copy of Elective Affinities (Penguin Classics) to cart. $0.99, good condition, Sold by Phatpocket Limited rated 5.0 out of 5 stars, ships from Waltham Abbey, ESSEX, UNITED KINGDOM, published 1978 by Penguin Classics.

 Choose your shipping method in Checkout.
 Costs may vary based on destination.